POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 This calls the initializer, which can take two optional arguments

-- :samp:`filepath`: it is the path to the associated h5 file; if the file exists the `PSyGrid` object in there will be loaded
+- :samp:`filepath`: this is the path to the associated h5 file; if the file exists, the initializer will load the contained `PSyGrid` object
-- :samp:`verbose`: it is a boolean indicating whether detailed output should be given when calling functions of the :samp:`PSyGrid` object
+- :samp:`verbose`: this is a boolean indicating whether detailed output should be given when calling functions of the :samp:`PSyGrid` object